Factbox: Euro zone decides new measures to end debt crisis

 The euro zone loan to Spain will not be senior to other Spanish debt - a decision that is likely to comes as a relief to investors who have been selling Spanish debt on concern that they would be paid last, after the ESM, in case of a default.

-To eliminate the impact on Spanish debt from the recapitalization loan, the ESM will lend to Spanish banks directly as soon as the ECB takes over the euro zone banking supervision role.
+To eliminate the impact on Spanish debt from the recapitalisation loan, the ESM will lend to Spanish banks directly as soon as the ECB takes over the euro zone banking supervision role.

 Banks will use the direct loans from the ESM to pay back the Spanish government and therefore the initial increase in Spanish debt will be reversed.